kevinkovalchik/proteotools/README.md

 Now that things are ready to go, you can...

 ### search!
+It is assumed that you have some understanding of the search engines and can set up the appropriate parameters files by yourself.
 ```python
 import proteotools.search as search
 from pathlib import Path